 Being curious about certain skills is the first indication to show that you actually may have a hidden talent for that activity or job.
 Leaning to do what always seemed interesting to you, means you get to do a job that you love in the future.

 The courses offered by vocational schools are usually driven by the demands of the economy.
-These institutions are able to customize their programs to harmonize with what employers are eagerly looking for.
+These institutions can customize their programs to harmonize with what employers are eagerly looking for.

 This ensures the students from such institutions stay on-demand in the midst of changing work-related demands by the employers.